Leaving Cert: 6,500 students awarded lower grade due to code errors

 Sinn Féin leader Mary Lou McDonald, who asked when the Taoiseach first heard about the errors, said he needed to give absolute assurances that there were no further errors.

-The President of the Association of Secondary Teachers Ireland (ASTI), Ann Piggot told RTÉ Radio’s News at One that teachers had engaged with the Leaving Certificate calculated grades system “as a last resort”.
+The President of the Association of Secondary Teachers Ireland (ASTI) Ann Piggott, has said teachers are shocked and disappointed.

-Members of the ASTI would have preferred if the Leaving Cert exam had gone ahead as it was “always very fair” and they had confidence in that system.
-It had been a long and difficult process to organise this year’s Leaving Cert.
+“ Teachers took part in the Calculated Grades Process in good faith and we were assured that the process was robust and fair for students.
+Teachers I have spoken to are very concerned about the impact of today’s announcement on those students affected, as well as the entire class of 2020 who have endured so much stress and uncertainty this year,” said Ms Piggott.

-Ms Piggott also expressed surprise that there had been errors in the calculated grades system.
+“While the discovery of errors is extremely upsetting for students and teachers, there is some comfort in the news that some students will receive their proper elevated grades and that no student will be downgraded.